 Grant Description:

-Focusing on “Leadership Through Harvest,” the Bimaaji'idiwin Sustainable Community Project borrows from the strength of multigenerational learning and community that is integral to Anishinaabe culture.
-Using the connecting thread of harvest, both in the sense of food sovereignty and traditional cultural events, project staff will work with community sites to ground youth in community and build skills that support youth resiliency.
-Programming will focus on the National CYFAR Teen Outcome.
-Programming will connect teens to community, culture, and skills that contribute to positive leadership.
-Community stakeholder input collected during the 2020 Environmental Institute Strategic Planning meeting emphasized serving youth in those critical teen years as a need in the Anishinaabe community.
-Previous youth programming has helped to pilot a model of outreach that integrates culture-based activities to motivate Native youth toward healthier lifestyles for the betterment of themselves, their families, and especially their community.
-The foundation of programming is cultural connection, youth engagement, cultural events, youth mentorship, and leadership all built around a holistic understanding of harvest.
-Using seasonal harvest of traditional foods as well as organic agricultural production, students will gain skills, knowledge, and connection through the understanding of food sovereignty.
-This project focuses on one of the most fundamental, and often overlooked, protective factors for communities experiencing disparate health stresses: the incorporation of culture-based traditional activities into outreach programs.
-Cultural interventions address wellness in a holistic sense, recognizing the balance between one's tradition, culture, language, and community.
+Community stakeholder input collected during the 2020 Environmental Institute Strategic Planning meeting emphasized serving youth in the teen years as an important need in the Anishinaabe community.
+Previous youth programming helped pilot a model of outreach that integrates tradition-based activities to encourage youth toward healthier lifestyles for the benefit of themselves, their families, and their community.
+The foundation of programming is community connection, youth engagement, cultural events, mentorship, and leadership, all built around a holistic understanding of harvest.
+Using seasonal harvest of traditional foods as well as organic agricultural production, students will gain skills, knowledge, and connection.

 Contact(s):